-- Are there additional costs for the NSW Government? - Will there be costs for NSW licence holders? - Does it relate to water charges, costs, operational activities or licensing matters outside of the scope of the water resource plan? - Are existing programs/processes or other departments addressing the issue? - Is its full investigation feasible within the timeframe of developing the water resource plan? - Is it consistent with the Basin Plan requirements? - Does it set a precedent for other water resource plans?
+- Will there be a cost to NSW licence holders? - Does it relate to water charges, costs, operational activities or licensing matters outside of the scope of the water resource plan? - Are existing programs/processes or other departments addressing the issue? - Is a full investigation of the issues feasible within the timeframe of developing the water resource plan? - Is it consistent with the Basin Plan requirements? - Does it set a precedent for other water resource plans?

-Changes as a result of public consultation
+Changes resulting from public consultation